fbpx

 “I wish you had stayed, tried even.
 But I know you better to expect you to shelve your ambitions for marriage.
 It’s the hope that almost killed me, not cancer.
 Baraka died in April.
 We are… sorry… were namesakes”.

 “What do you mean?”
-Nothing is making sense to me.
+Nothing makes sense to me.

 “The intern exchanged our diagnosis results.
 She said it was a new job and the pressure piling made her forget such vital details”.